SWI-Prolog/swish/README.md

 No building is needed  to  run  the   system  from  sources.
-For public installations you probably want to create   the  minified JavaScript and CSS files to reduce network traffic and  the startup time.
+For public installations you probably want to create   the  minified JavaScript and CSS files to reduce network traffic and startup time.
 You need some more tools for that:

     % [sudo] npm install -g jsdoc
     % [sudo] npm install -g requirejs